HamStudy/examtools-docs/content/docs/cve/cveIn-PersonExamProcess.md

 prompted to choose the camera to use to scan.
 Center the filled out answer sheet within the camera window, and the software will grade your exam automatically.
-If ET can not clearly determined which answer was selected, you will be propted to visually confirm the answer.
+If ET can not clearly determined which answer was selected, you will be prompted to visually confirm the answer.
-This can occur whne an applicant did not cleanly erase a previous answer when changing it.
+This can occur when an applicant does not cleanly erase a previous answer when changing it.
 You can use a tablet, cell phone, or computer with a camera.
 You and your team may want to practice this in the [SandBox]({{<relref "../ve/getExamtoolsAccount.md">}}) before your session.